 It is no co-incidence that one of the most powerful symbols of 'witchcraft' is the cauldron.
 What is a cauldron if not a creative container - a wombic space?
 It is the creative nature of Woman and her connection to the Earth and the Cosmic Womb that the dominant paradigm has sought to limit.
 We have been persecuted for our authentic power; for living our creativity, our sensuality, our intuition and our wildness.
 For far too long now it seems that the toxic male has sought to dis-empower the female and attain 'power over' - because he does not have 'power of'.
 Our history has been moulded by misogynists and as it is always written by the winners we have suffered grievously at it's hands.
 The Malleus Maleficarum (a handbook for witch-hunting and identification) was written in 1486 by two monks at the instigation of Pope Innocent the 8th and it singled out women as the primary practitioners of witchcraft.
 This one book was responsible for generations of children watching as their mothers, sisters and aunts burned at the stake throughout Europe and the New World.
 Between 1486 when it was written and 1735 when the Witchcraft Act was repealed paganism became devil worship and what little remained of our 'folk' customs, and our living relationship with the Spirits of the land, became heresy.

 By 'we' I do not exclusively mean women, I mean the feminine in all of us.
 This may well sound like a polemic against men but I assure you it is not.
-It is not even a polemic against the masculine or indeed one against Christianity.
+It is not even a polemic against the masculine or indeed one against Christianity or farmers.
+As someone who partly grew up on a farm I know that farming and respect and gratitude for Life are far from incompatible, indeed the majority of farmers love both land and animals deeply and care passionately for their welfare.
+But as actual farmers have been replaced by the CEO's of enormous agribusinesses, respect and gratitude have been lost.
 We are all of us a balance (or an imbalance) between masculine and feminine energies.
 Typically but not exclusively the feminine will be most powerfully expressed by a female body.
 But the land belongs to all of us, she has given birth to all of us, she is our most ancient ancestor.
 The de-humanisation and subjugation of half of the population is the de-humanisation and subjugation of half of all of us.
 The feminine has been dis-empowered, or at least our connection to her deep authentic wildness has.
 The common ground of our humanity has been fenced.
 We and our land to which we belong are being abused; we know this in our bones, in the very beating of our hearts.
 Bones and a heart that are made out of the same stuff exactly as all the rest of creation.

 What's needed now is for us to move beyond patriarchy and beyond feminism to the place where the feminine and the masculine are honoured in all of us, and exist not in warring polarity but in balance.
 Only then will we start to be able to create a world where respect and tolerance are the norms, and where 'all that is' can exist peacefully.
 Everything is made up of the same stuff, everything has spirit, everything IS an emanation of The Divine.
 Perhaps if we can bring ourselves back into balance then we can bring our world back into balance.
-If we can re-empower the feminine, love and honour Mother Earth and remember that we are, all of us, responsible for patriarchy - then we can change the outcome.
+If we can re-empower the feminine, love and honour Mother Earth and remember that we are, all of us, responsible for or participant in this broken patriarchal narrative in which we find ourselves - then we can change the outcome.
 Or, even if it is the End of Days, let those days at least be days of beauty and of peace between us and each other and our Earth.

 Here, I've picked you an apple.